Colors View¶

 Colors: shows the Red, Green, and Blue histograms superposed, so that you can see all of the color distribution information in a single view.

-With the Scale option you can determine whether the histogram will be displayed using a linear or logarithmic Y axis.
-For images taken with a digital camera, the Linear mode is usually the most useful.
-However, for images that contain substantial areas of constant color a Linear histogram will often be dominated by a single bar.
-In this case a Logarithmic histogram will be more useful.
+With the Scale option you can determine whether the histogram will be displayed using a linear or logarithmic vertical axis.
+The Linear mode is usually the most useful for images taken with a digital camera.
+However, a Linear histogram for images that contain substantial areas of constant color will often be dominated by a single bar.
+In this case a Logarithmic histogram may be more useful.

-You can restrict the analysis of the Statistics field shown at the bottom of the dialog to a limited range of values if you wish.
-You can set the range in one of two ways:
+You can restrict the analysis of the Statistics field shown in the middle of the dialog to a limited range of values by setting the minimum and maximum range in one of two ways:

-Use the spin button entries below the histogram area.
-Left entry is bottom of range and right entry is top of range.
+Use the spin button fields below the histogram area.
+The left entry is the minimum range and the right entry is maximum range.

-The statistics shown at the bottom of the Histogram Viewer describe the distribution of channel values, restricted to the selected range.
+The statistics shown in the middle of the Histogram Viewer describe the distribution of channel values, restricted to the selected range.
 These are:

 The number of pixels in the image.

-The number whose values fall within the selected range.
+The number of pixels whose values fall within the selected range.

-The percentage whose values fall within the selected range.
+The percentage of pixels whose values fall within the selected range.

 The color depth of the image.

-The source of the histogram, either Full Image or Image Region if you have selected an area of the image loaded in the Editor.
+The source of the histogram, either Full Image, or Image Region if you have selected an area of the image within the Image Editor.

-Histograms are a graphical means to assess the accuracy of an image shown on the screen.
-The graph represents the 3 regions of the photograph brightness:
+Histograms are a graphical means to assess the color and tonal qualities of an image shown on the screen.
+The graph can be divided into 3 regions of photographic brightness:

-The distribution of the graph, where the spikes and bulges are clustered, indicates whether the image is too dark, too bright, or well-balanced.
+The spread of the histogram, and where the spikes and bulges are clustered, indicates whether the image is too dark, too bright, or well-balanced.

-With an under exposed photograph, the histogram will have a distribution of brightness that tends to be mostly on the left of the graph.
+The histogram for an under exposed photograph will have a distribution of brightness that tends to be mostly on the left of the graph.

-With a correctly exposed photograph, the histogram will have a distribution of brightness that will be most prominent near the center part of the graph.
+The histogram for a correctly exposed photograph will have a distribution of brightness that will be most prominent near the center part of the graph.

-With an over exposed photograph, the histogram will have the bulge showing the brightness distributed mostly towards the right of the graph.
+The histogram for an over exposed photograph will have the bulge showing the brightness distributed mostly towards the right of the graph.

 重要